mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Yes," he said, adjusting his coat impatiently.
 "Yes, let's begin."

 He moved to a position in front of the table, with the people of Heiko before him and took a microphone listener from a table near the equipment.
 He waited with a patronizing smile as all of the crowd anxiously put the listeners to their ears for the first time.
 At the back of the crowd, Melna spotted a familiar face meandering through the people to get closer to Melna.
 She thought she was seeing things, but once she had come close enough, Pomri's smile became unmistakeable, and Melna smiled for the first time in a while.
-She was with another woman, quite strong and dressed in kelp clothing.
-Melna couldn't help but wonder if she was the person that mysterious boy in Rudjan told her about.
-They both accepted listeners from a solider and settled into a pocket of the crowd near the center, never taking their eyes off of Melna even as Fajro began.
+She settled into a pocket of the crowd near the center, never taking her eyes off of Melna even as Fajro began.

 "Good evening.
 I am Fajro um Holrag.
 Former fidelant for Holrag and primary benefactor of the space rail project.
 I stand before the people of Heiko today, with former Heiko fidelant Melna with great news." *Former?* "We are also broadcasting this over the air to every conduit in the world.
 This announcement will truly be a pivotal moment in the history of our world."